| Title: | Multivariate Ordinal Regression Models |

 coef.constraints <- c(1,1,2,3)

-Parameters are removed if the value is set to zero (default for NA
+Parameters are removed if the value is set to zero (default for NA's in coef.constraints)

 or to some fixed value.
 If constraints on parameters are set, these dimensions need to have